xp-framework/unittest/README.md

 Setup and teardown
 ------------------
-In order to run a method before and after the tests are run, annotate methods with the `@before` and `@after` annotations:
+In order to run a method before and after the tests are run, annotate methods with the `@before` and `@after` attributes:

 ```php
 use unittest\{Assert, Before, After, Test};